whellcome/CityZoo/README.md

 # Data Engineering Project: Modernizing Zoo Operations

-This repository contains the results of a Data Engineering project aimed at modernizing the operational and analytical systems of the Pirmasens Zoo.
+This repository contains the results of a Data Engineering project aimed at modernizing the operational and analytical systems of the City Zoo.
 The project was conducted as part of a professional assignment to design and implement IT-supported processes for a long-established organization undergoing a comprehensive modernization effort.

 ## Project Overview